top of page

 Climate & The Environment

 We are far too optimistic when we talk about climate change.
 We aspire towards a 1.5°C temperature rise instead of 2°C, hoping that this might allow some island nations to survive.
 This is wishful thinking.
-We imagine our world is currently heading towards decarbonization; we think, with all this energy for change, we are taking strong action on climate change.

 We can prevent this climate crisis if we act now and fight for transformative change.
 Here in Cambridge, we are the most progressive, prosperous, scientific, and resourceful community in the Commonwealth.
 Progress can and should start with us.
-And if we are to succeed, we will need to be bold.

-Universal Pre-K
+Universal Pre-K & Afterschool

-At this moment, the city has a patchwork of options and a complex lottery system that leaves children behind.
-There are several issues.
+Right now, the city has a patchwork of options and a complex lottery system that leaves children behind.

 • The results come back so late that parents have already felt compelled to enroll in a private option.

-These are the kids least likely to benefit from digital learning and the parents who’ve had to live without day care or support during the lockdown.
-These are the parents – and women in particular – who have made the difficult decision to step back from their careers to care for their children.
-We owe it to these kids and their parents to provide pre-K for every single child.
+It’s time we fixed these issues and provided universal access to everyone both for kids and parents – and women in particular – who have made the difficult decision to step back from their careers to care for their children.
+We owe it to these kids and their parents to provide afterschool and pre-K for every single child.

 Public Safety

 My immigrant parents taught me early on to trust the police.
-But when I turned 16, I started getting pulled over every two weeks for reasons that never held up in court.
+But when I turned 16, I started getting pulled over for reasons that never held up in court.
 Then Eric Garner was killed near my dad’s deli.
 It left a mark on me—I decided I would never wear a hoodie again.

 Transportation